BS, Biology, Northern Illinois University

-Workman was one of the first scientists to discover that histones, proteins that keep the genomic DNA neatly organized inside the cell nucleus, are both important for the exquisite packaging of DNA into chromatin and crucial players in the regulation of gene expression.
-He has identified and characterized several giant protein complexes that modify histones, causing them to either loosen or tighten their grips on DNA, leaving it open to enzymes that can read its code and turn on genes.
+Workman was one of the first scientists to discover that histones, proteins that keep the genomic DNA neatly organized inside the cell nucleus, are both important for the packaging of DNA into chromatin, a component of chromosomes, and crucial players in the regulation of gene expression.
+He is also a pioneer of the concept of “transcription co-activators.”
+His team has identified and characterized various large protein complexes that modify gene expression by causing histones to either loosen or tighten their grips on DNA, leaving it open to enzymes that can efficiently read its code and turn on genes.